csgillespie/efficientR/main.md

 install.packages(pkgs)
 ```

 In the above code all the required packages are installed with two not three lines, reducing typing.
 Note that we can now re-use the `pkgs` object to load them all:

 ```r
 inst = lapply(pkgs, library, character.only = TRUE) # load them
 ```

-In the above code `library(pkg[i])` is executed for every package stored in the text string vector.
+In the above code `library(pkgs[i])` is executed for every package stored in the text string vector.
 We use `library` here instead of `require` because the former produces an error if the package is not available.

 Loading all packages at the beginning of a script is good practice as it ensures all dependencies have been installed *before* time is spent executing code.
 Storing package names in a character vector object such as `pkgs` is also useful because it allows us to refer back to them again and again.
 <!-- To provide another example, we can update only the packages named in `pkgs` with the following command: -->

 <!-- ```{r, eval=FALSE} -->